pballew/TalosCore/README.md

 ```
 TalosCore .\SampleProject
 ```
 I would appreciate any feedback about your experience using TalosCore or suggestions you have to improve it.
+Email me at pballew@gmail.com.
 Feel free to fork the project and send pull requests with bug fixes and enhancements.